 This course builds upon the skills learned in Intro to Video Production.
-Students may choose to enroll in advanced level courses at Husson University or University of Maine as concurrent enrollment credit. (.5 credit)
+Students may choose to enroll in advanced level courses at Husson University or University of Maine as concurrent enrollment credit. (.5 credit) -Not in 2022-2023

 Ballet

 Members of the Bossov Ballet Theatre, MCI's resident ballet company, teach ballet.
 The theatre is both a performing company and international ballet school.
 In addition to classes offered during the day for academic credit, students may train after school.